Hannon Armstrong Sustainable I - GuruFocus.com

-Hannon Armstrong Sustainable Infrastructure Capital, Inc. ("HASI," "we," "our," or the "Company") (NYSE: HASI), a leading investor in climate solutions, today announced that it is commencing a public offering of $300 million of shares of common stock.
-The Company expects to grant the underwriters a 30-day option to purchase up to $45 million of additional shares of common stock.
+Hannon Armstrong Sustainable Infrastructure Capital, Inc. ("HASI," "we", "our", or the "Company") (NYSE: HASI), a leading investor in climate solutions, today announced the pricing of its public offering of 13,043,479 shares of common stock at a price to the public of $23.00 per share for total estimated gross proceeds of approximately $300 million.
+The Company has granted the underwriters a 30-day option to purchase up to 1,956,521 additional shares of common stock.
 The Company intends to utilize the net proceeds of this offering for general corporate purposes.

 J.P.
-Morgan, BofA Securities, and Goldman Sachs & Co.
-LLC are acting as joint book-running managers for the offering.
+Morgan, BofA Securities, Goldman Sachs & Co.
+LLC, Morgan Stanley, Barclays, Citigroup, RBC Capital Markets, Truist Securities and Wells Fargo Securities are acting as joint book-running managers for the offering.
+SMBC Nikko, B. Riley Securities, Baird, Credit Suisse, KeyBanc Capital Markets and Oppenheimer & Co. are acting as co-managers.

 This press release shall not constitute an offer to sell or the solicitation of an offer to buy any of the offered shares, nor shall there be any sale of such shares in any state or other jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or other jurisdiction.